0xluckycoder/budgetbook/README.md

                     - keep the id at the end of the endpoint for the api design
                     - validate with req.user with entered api id to make sure user is fetching belonging data

+                - [x] - learn how github & spotify APIs are designed
+                - [/] - list down and restructure the endpoints
+                    - [ ] - change verbs to plural nouns not singular
+                    - [ ] - use HATEOAS structure in endpoints

                 - [ ] - also get user user's id from the related attributes object when authorizing the user

                 - [ ] - load the user's default account first (new users first created one)
                     - [ ] - users should have the ability to change their default account
                     - [ ] - if user has deleted their default selected account, app will load the data from next available account
                     - [ ] - user cannot delete every financial account from the app, user at least need to keep one financial account

+                - [ ] - Document the api for open source developers after building API

                 - Loading Account workflow
                     - fetch the current auth user